 Spectacular sunsets are on offer all over the Balearics, but nowhere more so than on Benirras Beach on the northern tip of Ibiza, where the sunset is so stunning that every Sunday crowds gather to watch the sun sink into the sea to the accompaniment of the beat of bongos and chilled Ibiza tunes.
-Ibiza takes its party scene more seriously with world famous super clubs like Pacha, Amnesia and Space, besides beachfront bars in San Antonio and Playa d’en Bossa.
+Ibiza takes its party scene seriously with world famous super clubs like Pacha and Amnesia and beachfront bars in San Antonio and Playa d’en Bossa.

 Chill in Menorca

 As well as attracting party people, the Balearic islands are a beach holiday haven thanks to their Blue Flag status, sparkling seas and wealth of kid-friendly attractions.
 If you're planning a family holiday in this Balearic beauty, check out our round-up of Menorca hotels for kids.